There are many reasons why you may decide to avoid seeing the doctor.

 HPV vaccine for boys

-They suggest that the mass inoculation of boys will also bring benefits to women by reducing the number of HPV carriers in the general population.
+They suggested that the mass inoculation of boys will also bring benefits to women by reducing the number of HPV carriers in the general population.